Kay Pacha – (Kay Pah-chah) – The Middle World

 The problem is rarely what was said.
 The problem is that the speaker did not read who was receiving it.

-How Enneagram Communication Styles Work Across All Nine Types
+Take the Free Enneagram Discovery Test →How Do Enneagram Communication Styles Work Across All Nine Types?

-Each type has a specific set of conditions under which it can actually receive what you are saying.
+Each Enneagram type has specific conditions under which it can actually receive what you are saying in Kay Pacha.
 Miss those conditions and the content does not matter – the type has already closed.
-Understanding type communication means knowing what each type needs before the message can land, and what shuts the door before you get there.
+The INTI NAN system identifies the precise reception requirement for each type.

 Type 1 – The Perfectionist